 CAPTURE YOUR TRAVELS

-We are extremely lucky to have Andrew Quilty, one of the most accomplished photojournalists in the world for two days during the trip.
+We are extremely lucky to have Andrew Quilty, one of the most accomplished photojournalists in the world accompany us for four days on the trip.
 Andrew has been living in Afghanistan for 6 years, his iconic photographs have graced front-pages from the New York Times to Time Magazine.
 With Andrew's support we will learn how to anticipate our subjects and the environment, taking home not only a collection of wonderful images but practical knowledge, so we can do it all again wherever we go.

 Bamiyan lies between the ancient mineral streaked Hindu Kush mountains and the soaring sharp peaks of the Koh-e Babur.
 Its verdant green valleys are full of ancient ‘Qala’ - mud brick fortresses and crumbling ruins dating back to when Genghis Khan laid ruin to the region.
 Bamiyan is a safe and peaceful region, populated by the Hazara people, viciously persecuted by the Taliban during their rule.
 We will be flying directly into Bamiyan avoiding the parts of Afghanistan which draw international headlines.

-The price for this once in a lifetime trip starts at $3860 per person, the trip lasts five days and the price includes all food, internal flights/cars, workshops with Andrew Quilty and accommodation whilst in the country.
+The price for this once in a lifetime trip starts at $4450 (£3390) per person, the trip lasts seven days and the price includes all food, internal flights/cars, workshops with Andrew Quilty and accommodation whilst in the country.
 We will be assisted by guides who know the region inside out, providing access to areas rarely seen by tourists.

 This trip is expected to fill up fast.
 If you have any questions please get in touch: